Analyzer1x7000/Kestrel/README.md

   {Forensics - Evidence of Execution}
-    Prefetch              : Get list of files in prefetch PEFiles               : Get list of PE files and hashes in user writeable locations (NEW) Amcache               : Get a copy of Amcache.hve (NEW) RecycleBin            : Get a copy of the contents of $Recycle.Bin (NEW) JumpLists             : Get a copy of JumpLists (AutomaticDestinations & CustomDestinations) (NEW) LastVisitedMRU        : Get a copy of LastVisitedPidlMRU from NTUSER.DAT hive (NEW) UserAssist            : Get a copy of UserAssist from NTUSER.DAT hive (NEW) SRUM                  : Get a copy of SRUDB.DAT
+    Prefetch              : Get list of files in prefetch PEFiles               : Get list of PE files and hashes in user writeable locations Amcache               : Get a copy of Amcache.hve JumpLists             : Get a copy of JumpLists (AutomaticDestinations & CustomDestinations) LastVisitedMRU        : Get a copy of LastVisitedPidlMRU from NTUSER.DAT hive UserAssist            : Get a copy of UserAssist from NTUSER.DAT hive SRUM                  : Get a copy of SRUDB.DAT

   {Forensics - Deleted Items & File Existence}
-    (NEW) Shimcache             : Get a copy of AppCompatCache from SYSTEM hive (NEW) Thumbcache            : Get a copy of the Thumbcache from user's %AppData% folder (NEW) WordWheelQuery        : Get a copy of WordWheelQuery key from NTUSER.DAT hive (NEW) UserTypedPaths        : Get a copy of TypedPaths from NTUSER.DAT hive
+    RecycleBin            : Get a copy of the contents of $Recycle.Bin Shimcache             : Get a copy of AppCompatCache from SYSTEM hive Thumbcache            : Get a copy of the Thumbcache from user's %AppData% folder WordWheelQuery        : Get a copy of WordWheelQuery key from NTUSER.DAT hive UserTypedPaths        : Get a copy of TypedPaths from NTUSER.DAT hive

   {Forensics - Files & Folders Opened}
-    LNKFiles              : Get LNK files on desktop and recent files list RecentFiles           : Get history of recent files (NEW) OpenSaveMRU           : Get a copy of OpenSavePidlMRU from NTUSER.DAT hive (NEW) OfficeRecentfiles     : Get Office file MRU lists from NTUSER.DAT hive
+    LNKFiles              : Get LNK files on desktop and recent files list RecentFiles           : Get history of recent files OpenSaveMRU           : Get a copy of OpenSavePidlMRU from NTUSER.DAT hive OfficeRecentfiles     : Get Office file MRU lists from NTUSER.DAT hive

   {Malware - Miscellaneous}
     OfficeFiles           : Get list of office docs and hashes in user writeable locations